 KAI is a leading brand of luxury boutique hot spring ryokans.
 Every establishment offers a contemporary take on the traditional Japanese inn, providing unique, location-specific experiences—from exclusive activities to specialty suites—designed to immerse guests in the lavish world of Japanese regional craftsmanship.

 Private outdoor baths, located on the terraces of each room and fed by waters from the Owakudani volcanic valley, gaze out onto the vast expanses of Sengokuhara.
-Guests staying in the Signature Rooms also get to feast their eyes on room art created by resident artists.
+Guests staying in the Signature Rooms also get to feast their eyes on room art created by local artists inspired by the nearby area.

 KAI Signature Rooms